 PayFactors personnel may access and use Personal Data only if they are authorized to do so and only for the purpose for which they are authorized.

-EU Individual customers may contact PayFactors with questions or complaints concerning this Policy at the following address:
+Swiss and EU individual persons may contact PayFactors with questions or complaints concerning this Policy at the following address: email@example.com

-In compliance with the US-EU Privacy Shield Principles, PayFactors commits to resolve complaints about your privacy and our collection or use of your personal information.
-EU individuals with questions or concerns about the use of their Personal Data should contact us at: firstname.lastname@example.org.
+In compliance with the Privacy Shield Principles, PayFactors commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
+European Union and Swiss individuals with Privacy Shield inquiries or complaints should first contact PayFactors by email at firstname.lastname@example.org

 PayFactors commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.